syncfusion-content/wpf-docs/wpf/SfDiagram/Node.md

 ## Flip

-Diagram provides support to flip the node.`Flip` is performed to give the mirrored of the Original element.
+Diagram provides support to flip the node.`Flip` is performed to give the mirrored node of the Original element.
-Based on the types, gives the mirrored elements as,
+The flip types are below,
 * Flip
  `Flip` which involves both vertical and horizontal changes of the element.
 * VerticalFlip